Silver1793/AIT-Final/README.md

 Data Model

-The application will store Users, Lists of words
+The application will store Words and Highscore

-users can have one list containing mulitple words (via references) each user has their own name and password each word has its own name and length
+users can have one list containing mulitple words (via references) each word has its own name and length

 {
-username: "richardli",
-hash: // a password hash,
-score: 0 //Starts off as 0 for all users
+score: 0
 }
 An Example List with Embedded Items:

 {
-user: // a reference to a User object
 name: "Word List",
 words: [
 { name: "silver", length: "6"},